 When another driver hits your car and causes injuries, you have the right to seek compensation.
 You and your Biloxi night driving accident lawyer will have to prove that the other driver made a mistake that led to the crash.

 If police officers investigating the crash choose to issue a traffic ticket to the other driver, it can serve as evidence that the other driver should be liable.
 Liability and negligence are important pieces of your case that the team at the Morris Bart law firm can use to win a favorable judgment.

 Click to contact our Biloxi Car Accident Lawyers today

 Understanding How Contingency Fees Work

-By using this type of fee structure, we are able to help victims who may not otherwise be able to afford an attorney.
-After a serious automobile accident, victims may be unable to work as they did prior to the crash, leaving them without a steady stream of income at the same time that they could be facing significant medical bills.
+By using this type of fee structure, we can help victims who may not otherwise be able to afford an attorney.
+After serious car accidents, victims may be unable to work as they did prior to the crash, leaving them without a steady stream of income at the same time that they could be facing significant medical bills.

-With our contingency fee, we can begin working for you immediately, even if your employment status is on hold.
-Call us today at (228) 357-9621 for a free review of your case.
+With our contingency fee arrangement, your Biloxi car accident attorney can begin working for you immediately, even if your employment status is on hold.

 Questions?Call (228) 357-9621

 to find a Morris Bart office near you.